brehaut/lifepaths/NOTES/About lifepath facts.md

 Where `lifepath_provides`is simple and has one fact per property, `lifepath_requires` has a list of properties that must all be true.
 Additional facts supply alternative ways to satisfy requirements.
-For example an `auger` requires:
+For example an `augur` requires:
   "Midwife, Country Wife or must be female and character has no more than three lifepaths total.".
 Each of the three options is a separate `lifepath_provides`, with two rules for the final form.